Salabat

 Filipino ginger tea — fresh ginger and brown sugar simmered, drunk hot.
 Pre-colonial cold remedy, traditionally given to singers before performance.

 Pre-Hispanic Philippines, recorded in 17th-century Spanish friar accounts as a Tagalog and Visayan household drink.
-The singer-folk tradition links to the Pasyon Holy Week chants — singers drink salabat before all-night reading marathons.
+The singer-folk tradition links to the Pabasa, the Holy Week practice of chanting the Pasyon (the Passion epic) — singers drink salabat before all-night chanting marathons.
 Iloilo, Pampanga, and Quezon have distinct regional styles.

 Mahogany-brown, sharply gingery in the throat with a molasses-edge sweetness.
 Less complex than Indonesian wedang jahe — no pandan, no cloves, just ginger and sugar showing themselves.
 Often topped with a calamansi squeeze when fighting a cold.